ciherrera20/minecraft-server-scripts/README.md

 # minecraft-server-scripts
-A collection of scripts to run a set of minecraft servers
+A collection of scripts to run a set of minecraft servers.

+Each minecraft server has a directory in `$HOME/servers` that includes the server jar and all other server files.

+`install.sh` links the scripts into `$HOME/bin`
 ```
 @reboot
  \_ on_startup.sh